Budibase/website/content/blog/tutorials/mongodb-gui.md

 In the meantime, you also learn how you can use Budibase to do all these tasks.
 This means that you can build not just a MongoDB GUI, but other GUI or even custom apps.

+You might also like our guide to building a [REST API GUI](https://budibase.com/blog/tutorials/rest-api-gui/).

 Let’s get started!

 ## Is there a GUI for MongoDB?